kajol2699/Project-InsureMe/README.md

  Together, these tools streamlined development, testing, and deployment, ensuring efficient management of the InsureMe project. </br>

-Infrastructure Setup:
+Project Summary

-<p> create two EC2 instances on Amazon Web Services (AWS): one called Master and the other called Node.
+- Create two EC2 instances on Amazon Web Services (AWS): one called Master and the other called Node.
-These servers will host application and manage its deployment. install Jenkins on the Master server to automate the process of building, testing, and deploying application. set up Jenkins to watch your code repository on GitHub.
+- These servers will host application and manage its deployment.
+- Install Jenkins on the Master server to automate the process of building, testing, and deploying application.
+- Set up Jenkins to watch your code repository on GitHub.
-Whenever someone makes changes to the code and pushes them to GitHub, Jenkins automatically kicks off a process to update and deploy application. used Docker to package application and its dependencies into a container, making it easy to deploy and run anywhere. after that write a pipeline in Jenkins to build, test, and deploy your application automatically.
+- Whenever someone makes changes to the code and pushes them to GitHub, Jenkins automatically kicks off a process to update and deploy application.
+- Used Docker to package application and its dependencies into a container, making it easy to deploy and run anywhere.
+- After that write a pipeline in Jenkins to build, test, and deploy your application automatically.
-This pipeline runs every time someone makes changes to the code, ensuring that the latest version of your application is always available.
+- This pipeline runs every time someone makes changes to the code, ensuring that the latest version of your application is always available.
-Whenever someone pushes changes to the code, Jenkins pulls the latest code, builds the application, creates a Docker image, and pushes it to DockerHub (a service for storing Docker images).
+- Whenever someone pushes changes to the code, Jenkins pulls the latest code, builds the application, creates a Docker image, and pushes it to DockerHub (a service for storing Docker images).
-Then, it deploys the updated application to your servers on AWS using Ansible, a tool for automating server configuration.
+- Then, it deploys the updated application to your servers on AWS using Ansible, a tool for automating server configuration.
-With this setup, you  can fully automated process for building, testing, and deploying your application.
+- With this setup, you  can fully automated process for building, testing, and deploying your application.
-Whenever someone make changes to the code, Jenkins takes care of the rest, ensuring that your application is always up-to-date and running smoothly on your servers.</p>
+- Whenever someone make changes to the code, Jenkins takes care of the rest, ensuring that your application is always up-to-date and running smoothly on your servers.</p>

 # $\color{red}{Steps}$
 ## $\color{green}{Tech Stack}$